WillikinsM/Ico_to_PNG/README.md

 # Ico_to_PNG

-Litle java code to convert archives ".ico" to ".png"
+Litle java code to convert archives ".ico" to ".png" using Image4J as a dependency!